 Autism spectrum disorder

 Start here.
-Autism Support Specialists know what you should do next.
+Autism Support Specialists can provide you with information about next steps.
 They have time to chat about your needs and provide guidance at any stage.
 Call or email.

 Assistance is available in English, Chinese, Punjabi, and Tagalog; and staff have access to interpreters to support you in over 50 languages.